redhat-openstack/infrared/docs/source/collect-logs.rst

 Collect-logs
 ============
-Collect-logs plugin allows the user to collect files & dirs from hosts managed by active profile.
+Collect-logs plugin allows the user to collect files & dirs from hosts managed by active workspace.
 A list of paths to be archived is taken from ``vars/default_archives_list.yml`` in the plugin's dir.
 Logs are being packed as ``.tar`` files by default, unless the user explicitly use the ``--gzip`` flag that will instruct the plugin to compress the logs with ``gzip``.